PavanRangani/docs/docs/prd/estate-plan/will.md

 ### System Rule

-- Codicil section is avaialble once `Will` is created.
 - Can be edited anytime.

+### UX Rule

+- Codicil section is available in the Edit will.

 ### UI Rule